Tavneos (avacopan) for ANCA-associated vasculitis

 Treatment with Tavneos may cause allergic reactions, including serious reactions that trigger swelling.
 This is most common in tissues of the face and throat.
 The therapy should never be given to anyone with a known allergy to its ingredients.

-If an allergic reaction occurs, with symptoms such as swelling of the face, extremities, eyes, lips, tongue, and/or difficulty in swallowing or breathing, patients should seek immediate medical attention and treatment should be stopped immediately.
+If an allergic reaction occurs, with symptoms such as swelling of the face, extremities, eyes, lips, tongue, and/or difficulty swallowing or breathing, patients should seek immediate medical attention and treatment should be stopped immediately.

 Infections

-Because it works by decreasing the activity of a part of the immune system, Tavneos can increase a person’s risk of infections and reduce the body’s ability to fight active or latent infections.
+Because it works by decreasing the activity of a part of the immune system, Tavneos can increase a person’s risk of infections and reduce the ability to fight active or latent infections.

-Tavneos may cause serious infections such as pneumonia and urinary tract infections; therefore, patients should be closely monitored for signs and symptoms of infection during and after Tavneos treatment.
+Tavneos may cause serious infections such as pneumonia and urinary tract infections.
+Therefore, patients should be closely monitored for signs and symptoms of infection during and after Tavneos treatment.

 The therapy should not be used in patients with an active, serious infection.
 Its benefit-risk ratio should be carefully considered before being given to patients with chronic or recurrent infection, a prior history of tuberculosis or a serious or opportunistic infection, or with underlying conditions that make them more prone to infection.